Diamond Price Reaches $1.81 on Exchanges (DMD)

-Diamond (DMD) traded 1.5% lower against the U.S. dollar during the twenty-four hour period ending at 22:00 PM E.T. on March 20th.
-One Diamond coin can now be purchased for about $1.81 or 0.00004409 BTC on popular exchanges.
-In the last week, Diamond has traded 10.5% higher against the U.S. dollar.
-Diamond has a market capitalization of $6.66 million and $14,068.00 worth of Diamond was traded on exchanges in the last day.
+Diamond (DMD) traded up 0% against the US dollar during the 1-day period ending at 22:00 PM ET on March 21st.
+One Diamond coin can now be purchased for approximately $1.81 or 0.00004391 BTC on major cryptocurrency exchanges.
+During the last week, Diamond has traded 7.5% higher against the US dollar.
+Diamond has a total market cap of $6.64 million and approximately $11,419.00 worth of Diamond was traded on exchanges in the last day.

 According to CryptoCompare, “Algorithm is ASIC resistant Grøstl.
 4.38 million total coins.
 Block solving target time ~ 100 seconds.
 Low transaction fee at 0.001.
 Mean time per block under 60 seconds.
 Difficulty retargets at every block.
 Endless Hybrid Network Security.
 Transaction Message.
 Fast and secure transactions with 6 required confirmations.
 Provision for continuous promotion and development.
 Brand new code base with up to date security patches and significant performance improvements. “